-Figure 6 Inclination of a Sunspot Group (credit: author) This inclination, coupled with the Sun's differential rotation, cause sunspots within a group to move with respect to one an other.
-This movement tends to twist prominences that are rooted in sunspot groups.
+Figure 7 Inclination of a Sunspot Group (credit: author) This inclination, coupled with the Sun's differential rotation, cause sunspots within a group to move with respect to one another.
+This movement tends to twist prominences and coronal loops that are rooted in sunspot groups.
 If the twisting is great enough it becomes one of the factors leading to a solar flare.
-5.2 Faculae Faculae are bright hot depressions in the photosphere at locations were strong vertical magnetic fields emerge from the Sun's surface.
+5.2 Faculae Faculae, Figure 8, are bright hot depressions in the photosphere at locations where strong vertical magnetic fields emerge from the Sun's surface.
 However, a faculae magnetic field is not nearly as strong as that found in the umbra of a sunspot.
 Faculae are hotter than the surrounding photosphere which is why they appear bright.
 Within a faculae heat radiates from the walls of the faculae depression as well as from the bottom of the depression accounting in part for the faculae being hotter and brighter than the surrounding photosphere.
+A faculae depression is illustrated on the right in Figure 8.
+The faculae's brightness, as seen by an observer, originates within the region bounded by the dashed lines.
 About 90% of faculae are associated with sunspots.
 Faculae typically appear several days before the appearance of sunspots and survive considerably longer.
-In terms of HF radio propagation, faculae are important because they are associated with hot Extreme Ultra Violate (EUV) emitting plages located in the chromosphere above the faculae.
-5.3 Plages Plages are hot bright irregularly shaped areas easily visible in the image of the chromosphere shown in Figure 7.
+In terms of HF radio propagation, faculae are important because they are associated with hot Extreme Ultra Violate (EUV) radiation emitted by plages located in the chromosphere above the faculae.

+Figure 8 Faculae (source: P. Foukal, Heliophysics, Inc.) 5.3 Plages Plages are hot bright irregularly shaped areas easily visible in the image of the chromosphere shown on the left in Figure 9.
 Plages are formed in the chromosphere by intense magnetic fields radiating out from faculae in the underlying photosphere.
 Like the faculae below them, plages occur in active sunspot regions of the Sun and usually form several days prior to sunspots in the area.
 Plages typically last long periods of time, longer than their associated sunspots, and emit copious amounts of EUV radiation responsible for ionizing Earth's upper atmosphere.